Cultured Guru Logo

 Beet Kvass Benefits

-Russians believe that beet kvass has healing powers, and I do too!
+Russians and Slavic people believe that beet kvass has healing powers, and I do too!
 It’s often called “the elixir of youth.”

 It’s proven to help with blood pressure issues, to boost energy levels, support brain health, reduce inflammation, provide probiotics, balance gut health, provide electrolytes for mineral balance, cleanse toxins, and support healthy blood flow.